Wendy Darke, Founder of True to Nature Limited (former Head, BBC Natural History Unit (NHU))

 - member of the advisory board of Infrastructure UK

-- non-executive member of the Office for Strategic Coordination of Health Research
+- non-executive member of the Office for Strategic Coordination of Health Research.

-Plymouth University speakers
+University of Plymouth speakers

-Professor Judith Petts, Vice-Chancellor, Plymouth University
+Professor Judith Petts, Vice-Chancellor, University of Plymouth

 Over some 30 years, her research has particularly examined the interface between science and policy-making, and the effective use of evidence in decision-making.
 Currently she is a member of the Council of BBSRC and of NERC’s Innovation Board.
 Previous appointments include as a member of the Science Advisory Council of Defra (2011-16); Royal Commission on Environmental Pollution (2006-11), the Council of NERC (2000-6), of EPSRC’s Societal Issues Panel and Strategic Advisory Network, the Royal Society’s Science in Society Consultative Committee, and the Advisory Board of Veolia Environmental Services.